On this page:

 Making sure that everyone is safe

-Support provided by informal and family caregivers amid the COVID‑19 pandemic has to ensure that everyone they contact is safe, in the knowledge that the support comes with many risks.
-Informal caregivers who have COVID‑19 without knowing it could infect their family member or other people in the facility and facility staff.
+Support provided by informal and family caregivers and the presence of visitors amid the COVID-19 pandemic has to ensure that everyone they contact is safe, in the knowledge that the support and visits come with many risks.
+An informal caregiver who has COVID-19 or a visitor could, without knowing it, infect their family member or other people in the facility and facility staff.
 Extremely serious consequences for people in the facility may result.

 As soon as you enter the care facility, you will be welcomed by an attendant who will provide instructions on current rules and accompany you to the resident’s room if needed.
 Feel free to ask them about your questions or concerns.